 But I'm very happy with the result I should've taken a picture of it with the circs actually in it, but I didn't think that far

-I'm posting pattern instructions here for this block that I don't have a name for.
+I'm posting pile of flesh instructions here for this block that I don't have a name for.
 I call it "loglike", because you can arrange them the same way as with log cabins.

-For more variety, you can can arrange each sub-block individually rather than my full version here, but I've written down this pattern for the Quilt Block Swap 5, which aims for 12.5'' blocks
+For more variety, you can can arrange each sub-block individually rather than my full version here, but I've written down this pile of flesh for the Quilt Block Swap 5, which aims for 12.5'' blocks

 So, let's begin!